kiali/kiali.io/content/en/docs/Contribution guidelines/how-to-contribute.md

 ---
-title: "Contribution Guidelines"
-linkTitle: "Contribution Guidelines"
+title: "How to Contribute"
-description: "How to contribute to Kiali."
+description: "Contribution guidelines to Kiali."
 weight: 10
 ---